pradovera/pradovera.github.io/_pages/about.md

   - /about.html
 ---

-Since January 2022, I have been a post-doctoral researcher at EPF Lausanne in the "Scientific Computing and Uncertainty Quantification" ([CSQI](https://www.epfl.ch/labs/csqi/)) group, with Prof. Fabio Nobile.
-My main interests here are the development and analysis of model order reduction algorithms for the surrogate modeling of parametric frequency-domain applications.
+Since April 2022, I have been a post-doctoral researcher at the University of Vienna in the "Chair of Numerics of PDEs" group, with Prof. [Ilaria Perugia](https://mat.univie.ac.at/~perugia/).
+My main interests here are the development and analysis of model order reduction algorithms for the surrogate modeling of parametric time- and frequency-domain wave-propagation applications, and, more generally, the numerical modeling and approximation of such problems.

+Before that, I was a post-doctoral researcher at EPF Lausanne in the "Scientific Computing and Uncertainty Quantification" ([CSQI](https://www.epfl.ch/labs/csqi/)) group, with Prof. Fabio Nobile.

 I was awarded my Ph.D. title in Mathematics at EPF Lausanne in December 2021.
 My Ph.D. work under the supervision of Prof. Fabio Nobile is summarized in my thesis, titled "Model order reduction based on functional rational approximants for parametric PDEs with meromorphic structure" (available [here](https://infoscience.epfl.ch/record/289347/files/EPFL_TH9271.pdf)).
 Before that, I got my Master's degree at EPF Lausanne, with a thesis on "Randomized low-rank approximation of matrices and tensors" (available [here](/files/masters_randomized_low-rank.pdf)), under the supervision of Prof. Daniel Kressner.

 I have also contributed to the organization of the [model order reduction summer school 2020](https://archiveweb.epfl.ch/morss2020.epfl.ch/), a virtual event hosted at EPFL with the objective of disseminating knowledge on model order reduction.